 KEEP YOUR POLICY CURRENT

-“Keeping files up to date can help prevent losses or surprises if something were to happen,” says Steve Kee, director of media and digital communications for the Insurance Bureau of Canada.
+“Keeping files up to date can help prevent surprises if something were to happen,” says Steve Kee, director of media and digital communications for the Insurance Bureau of Canada.
 Kee recommends taking a complete inventory of your home’s contents annually, or more frequently if your circumstances change.

 Over time you accumulate more possessions or perhaps purchase pricey items like jewellery and artwork.
 “I always look at things and think, ‘What is the worst case scenario?’”
 Kee says.
 “You just want to make sure your insurance is reflective of your current situation.”
 For those big-ticket items, check your policy’s limits; you might need extra coverage.